JK-A2023/Presentation/Autoscalling_loadbalancer/README.md

 ## Templates:

-I gave it a template.
+I gave it a template I had made previously.
 This is a snapshot of the way I want my virtual machine to be configured, along with the launch settings I want it to have.

 ![img.png](images/image-1.png)